Quagga mussel

-The quagga mussel (Dreissena bugensis) is a species (or subspecies) of freshwater mussel, an aquatic bivalve mollusk in the family Dreissenidae.
-It has an average lifespan of 3 to 5 years.
+The quagga mussel (Dreissena bugensis) is a species of freshwater mussel, an aquatic bivalve mollusc in the family Dreissenidae.
+It has a lifespan of 3 to 5 years.
+It has sometimes been treated as a subspecies of the otherwise fossil species Dreissena rostriformis, as Dreissena rostriformis bugensis, but is currently accepted as a distinct species.

-The species is indigenous to the Dnipro River drainage of Ukraine, and is named after the quagga, an extinct subspecies of African zebra, possibly because, like the quagga, its stripes fade out towards the ventral side.
+The species is indigenous to the Dnipro River drainage of Ukraine, and is named by analogy with the closely related zebra mussel after the quagga, an extinct subspecies of African zebra, possibly because, like the quagga, its 'zebra stripes' fade out towards the ventral side.

-The invasive quagga mussel is currently of major concern as it spreads in the rivers and lakes of Europe and also in the Great Lakes of North America where it was brought by overseas shippers that use the Saint Lawrence Seaway.
+The quagga mussel is currently of major concern as an invasive species where it has spread in the rivers and lakes of Europe and also in the Great Lakes of North America, where it was brought by overseas shipping that uses the Saint Lawrence Seaway.

 Appearance

-The quagga mussel shell is generally black, yellow, and/or zig-zagged.
-However, a large range of shell morphologies is seen, including a distinct morph in Lake Erie that is pale or completely white.
+The quagga mussel shell is generally black, yellow and/or zig-zagged.
+However a large range of shell morphology is seen, including a distinct morph in Lake Erie that is pale or completely white.
 The shell has a rounded carina and a convex ventral side.

 The quagga mussel resembles the zebra mussel, just as its namesake (quagga) resembles the zebra.
 The quagga mussel shell can be distinguished from the zebra mussel shell because it is paler toward the end of the hinge.
-It is also slightly larger than the zebra mussel, about 20 mm wide, roughly about the size of an adult human's thumbnail.
+It is similar in size to the zebra mussel, growing to about 4 cm wide.